Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 devices by a unique 64bits device ID called the devEUI.
 Unlike devAddr, devEUI is guaranteed to be unique for every single device across all networks.
 The devEUI is assigned to the device during the manufacturing process by the device’s manufacturer.
-The devEUI is built like an Ethernet MAC address by concatenating the manufacturer’s IEEE 24bits OUI field with a 40bits serial number.
+The devEUI is assigned to the device during the manufacturing process by the device's manufacturer.
+The devEUI is built like an Ethernet MAC address by concatenating the manufacturer's IEEE OUI field with a vendor unique number.
+ex: 24bits OUI is concatenated with a 40 bits serial number.
 The network server translates the devAddr into a devEUI in the uplink direction and reciprocally on the downlink direction.